isc-projects/kea/doc/guide/agent.rst

 Hooks libraries can be loaded by the Control Agent in the same way as they are loaded by the DHCPv4 and DHCPv6 servers.
-The CA currently supports one hook point - 'control_command_receive' - which makes it possible to delegate processing of some commands to the hooks library.
+The CA currently supports one hook point - "control_command_receive" - which makes it possible to delegate processing of some commands to the hooks library.
 The ``hooks-libraries`` list contains the list of hooks libraries that should be loaded by the CA, along with their configuration information